xdy/xdy-pf2e-workbench/README.md

 * `xdy-pf2e-workbench.moduleReady`: Triggered when the Workbench is Ready (i.e. has processed the 'ready' hook once.)
 * `xdy-pf2e-workbench.tokenCreateMystification`: Triggered when a token is being created and is going to be mystified.
   If a module returns `false` the token's name will not by mystified.

+FLAGS (for other modules to use):
+`xdy-pf2e-workbench.noAutoDamageRoll` can be added to messages by macros or other other modules to turn off the auto damage roll for that message.
+Can be set when the message is created (for macros) or in the preCreate/create message hooks.

 * New Keybinds in Configure Controls